4x4 Driving Guide:

 • Do Not Block the Traffic Lane – All vehicles shall be parked in the middle of the beach strand and not obstruct the traffic lane.
 Likewise, no beach chairs, coolers, fishing lines, or other items should be placed in a location that blocks the traffic lanes.

-• Remove Your Stuff When You Leave – Visitors should not leave any unattended property on the beach.
+• Remove Your Items When You Leave – Visitors should not leave any unattended property on the beach.
 Any property remaining on the beach between sunset and sunrise shall be considered litter and is subject to removal and disposal.

 • Fill Your Holes – Excessive and unsafe digging or piling of sand on the beach is prohibited.
 Visitors must fill in any holes dug while playing on the beach to prevent safety hazards for those traveling on the beach.